 No, the clinic cannot be used for an annual physical and/or annual exam.
 The list of illnesses/acute needs for which the clinic can be used can be found above.

-Rockwell Collins pre-65 retirees covered under CDHP 2 through Wellmark will have access to the Telehealth clinic.
+Collins Aerospace pre-65 retirees covered under CDHP 2 through Wellmark will have access to the Telehealth clinic.
 Please bring your Wellmark Blue Cross Blue Shield insurance card to each of your visits.
 You will register at the clinic just as you would for any other health care appointment.

 Pre- and post-65 retirees, not covered by CDHP 2, also have access to the clinic, however, telehealth visits are only covered by select insurance carriers.
 Therefore, you may be required to make a payment at the time of the visit.
 Check with your medical insurance provider regarding telehealth coverage.

 Upon arrival, you will check-in and register.
 A nurse will then bring you to a private exam room and will take your health history, vitals and document what you are being seen for.
 The nurse will then call the provider and they will appear on the telehealth video feed.
 The nurse will remain in the room for the duration of the exam.
 The provider will ask questions pertaining to your condition and will direct the nurse to use the diagnostic equipment as needed.
 You will be able to see the provider and interact with them through the telehealth video feed.
 At the conclusion of the appointment, you will be given follow-up instructions and check-out.

 No, you can get your prescriptions filled at any in-network pharmacy, not just OptumRx.

 If you are covered under a Collins Aerospace Consumer Driven Health Plan (CDHP 1, CDHP 2 or CDHP 3) prescription drug information can be found in BenefitFocus under the “Benefit Plan Materials” tab.